 Listing courtesy of Midgett Realty - Rodanthe.

-Listing courtesy of Outer Banks Realty Group.
+Listing courtesy of Saga Realty And Construction.

-Listing courtesy of Real Broker, Llc.
+Listing courtesy of The Real Estate Group Carolina Properties.

 Listing courtesy of Rog Obx, Inc.